 Conclusion

-The capital gains tax accounts for a relatively small portion of all individual income taxes, but it is a crucial component to maintaining a fair tax system.
+The capital gains tax accounts for a relatively small portion of all individual income taxes, but it is a crucial component of a fair tax system.
 Reforms to the capital gains tax could increase revenues, increase the progressivity of federal income taxes, and reduce its distortionary effects.
 As the United States faces growing deficits and larger interest costs, lawmakers should look at both the revenue and spending sides of the budget and work together to find solutions that chart a more sustainable fiscal path.

-Image credit: Photo by Spencer Platt / Getty Images
+Image credit: Photo by Spencer Platt/Getty Images

 Further Reading